HOME 2025

 TO SERVE A TRANSFORMING MARKET

 So much about the reinsurance market is in flux right now, which is making it an exciting place to be, and adding to the need for insights, thought leadership and market intelligence.
-GR is changing, too, but it will continue to cover the big events, interviews and trends in this market, providing trusted news and insights for the sector.
+GR has changed, too, covering the big events, interviews and trends in this market, providing trusted news and insights for the sector.

 Most obviously, there’s the market cycle, decisively turned at recent renewals, creating hard market conditions of rising rates, tighter wordings, and constrained capacity available for buyers.
 This keeps broker skills sharp and is providing great opportunities for underwriters.
 With higher attachments and reinsurers posting strong figures, the sector has some good performance prospects.
 Whether we see the search for profitable growth become an influx of capacity and new entrants, or the constraints of a sellers’ market continue, we’ve reached a fascinating juncture in 2024.